The ET Carbon Dataset comprises the most comprehensive and granular corporate value-chain greenhouse gas emissions data on the market.

 The ET Carbon Dataset is used by investors as an input into risk models and investment decision-making processes, to perform in-house carbon footprint analysis and for reporting purposes.
 It includes information on the completeness of the data publicly reported by companies, including whether it has been third-party assured, as well as statistical analysis and estimation models for non-disclosing companies.
 The ET Carbon Dataset allows for an evaluation of the absolute and relative greenhouse gas emissions of each company and their trajectory over time, as well as an assessment of the amount of renewable energy purchased by each company and the trend over time.

 ET collects company emissions data from public sources such as company Annual Reports, Sustainability Reports and company websites.
-ET is unique in being fully transparent with its data, indicating where data points have been reported or modelled.
+ET is unique in being fully transparent with its data, indicating where data points have been reported or modeled.

 Engaged Tracking has observed increases in both the quantity and quality of reported Scope 3 emissions data.
 Disclosure of Scope 3 emissions is increasing year on year, with more companies disclosing Scope 3 emissions data and more Scope 3 categories being reported by companies.
 Between 2013 and 2018, the number of companies disclosing at least 11 of the 15 Scope 3 categories quadrupled.